18F/handbook/docs/03-policies/benefits-and-holidays.md

 1. Ping your team in Slack to let them know you aren't available.
 2. Set a Slack status (if you can,) so people know you aren't available.
 3. If you aren't able to access Slack, deputize your work contact to let your PM(s) and team know.
-4. If the problem lasts longer than 2 hours, email <mailto:ca-schedule@civicactions.net> and follow our sick leave policy and follow the procedure for [logging sick time off](../04-how-we-work/tools/harvest.md) in Harvest with CivicActions and then write "tech support" in when you log your time.
+4. If the problem lasts longer than 2 hours, email <mailto:ca-schedule@civicactions.net> and log it in Harvest under CA: Timeoff, using the new task "Technical Issues".
 5. If it's persistent, set an out of office message.

 ### Slack Channels